Ediashta-Narendra/Electronic-Add-Ons-for-Product-Sales-Optimization/README.md

     <section>
         <h2>Overview</h2>
         <p>
             This project focuses on end-to-end data management and analytics related to the sales performance of electronic add-on products.
-It was initiated in response to a government regulation in late 2024 which restricts the sale of certain smartphone brands and models, which may indirectly influence consumer behavior in purchasing complementary products.
+It was initiated in response to a government regulation in late 2024 which restricts the sale of certain smartphone brands and models, which may indirectly influence consumer behavior in purchasing complementary products in 2025 fy.
         </p>
         <p>
             To adapt to these market changes, the analysis aims to uncover insights into customer preferences, the correlation between add-on purchases and restricted product categories (i.e. smartphone), and overall sales trends.
 The primary business goal is to optimize product bundling strategies and improve sales targeting for electronic add-ons based on evidence from the data.